-The following table provides a breakdown of general administration costs incurred during the years ended October 31, 2017 and 2016:
+The following table provides a breakdown of general administration costs incurred during the years ended October 31, 2018 and 2017:

-General administration costs: Year ended October 31, 2017 Year ended October 31, 2016
+General administration costs: Year ended October 31, 2018 Year ended October 31, 2017

-General administrative \$ 251,785 \$ 328,490
+General administrative \$ 230,642 \$ 251,785

-Management salaries and fees 258,393 141,660
+Management salaries and fees 219,087 258,393

-Professional fees 28,751 17,055
+Professional fees 22,322 28,751

-Transfer agent, listing and filing fees 16,443 18,429
+Transfer agent, listing and filing fees 14,931 16,443

-\$ 555,372 \$ 505,634
+\$ 486,982 \$ 555,372

 General and administrative expenses include administrative salaries, advertising and promotion, amortization of equipment, courier and office expenses, insurance for directors and officers and commercial liability, annual general meeting, rental, and travel and meals expenses.
-The decrease is due to less promotion expenses incurred for private placements during the 2017 fiscal year compared to the 2016 fiscal year.
-In addition, there are less salaries included in the general and administrative expenses in fiscal 2017 compared to the 2016 fiscal year.

-Management salaries and fees consist of salary to the Chief Operating Office starting in June 2016 and management fees to the Chief Executive Officer and Chief Financial Officer.
-The management salaries and fees for the year ended October 31, 2016 were lower due to management's decision to suspend payment of management fees to conserve cash until May 31, 2016.
+Management salaries and fees consist of salary to the Chief Operating Officer, the Chief Executive Officer and Chief Financial Officer and the VP of Explorations.